secretchaingirl/cryptostars/README.md

 Things you can do with the **CryptStars Dapp**:

  - claim a star
- - put a star up for sale
- - buy a star
+ - find a star that's been claimed
- - *TBD*: exchange stars (*two people can exchange their CryptoStar tokens*)
+ - exchange stars (*two people can exchange their CryptoStar tokens*)
- - *TBD*: transfer a star to another person
+ - transfer a star

 ## Getting Started
 `npm install -g truffle`